kmkolasinski/deep-learning-notes/seminars/normalizing-flows/README.md

-# An implementation of the GLOW paper
+# An implementation of the GLOW paper and simple normalizing flows lib

 This code is suppose to be easy to read, experiment and extend, see example results below.